shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/attempt_1/README.md

 * B. For reading a single attribute, it is often more performant
 * C. It allows you to read symbolic links
 * D. It makes fewer rount-trips to the file system
-* E. It can be used to accss file system-dependent attributes
+* E. It can be used to access file system-dependent attributes
 * F. For reading multiple attributes, it is often more performant

 ### My answer: